tlrx/elasticsearch-view-plugin/README.md

 ```

 ElasticSearch View Plugin uses the mapping's [meta data](http://www.elasticsearch.org/guide/reference/mapping/meta.html)
 to store all the views that are associated with a specific document type.
-Each view has a unique name, a template language
+Each view has a unique name, a scripting language,
-and a template content.
+a content and eventually a content type.

-Be careful, as the [Update API](http://www.elasticsearch.org/guide/reference/api/update.html), the `_source` field need to be enabled for this feature to work.
+Be careful, as the [Update API](http://www.elasticsearch.org/guide/reference/api/update.html), the `_source` field need
+to be enabled for this feature to work.

-Let's create a basic view using the [MVEL templating](http://mvel.codehaus.org/MVEL+2.0+Basic+Templating) language:
+First, we can create a basic view using the [MVEL templating](http://mvel.codehaus.org/MVEL+2.0+Basic+Templating) language:
 ```
 curl -XPUT 'http://localhost:9200/catalog/product/_mapping' -d '
 {